Mongol conquest of Anatolia

-Mongol invasions of Anatolia occurred at various times, starting with the campaign of 1241–1243 that culminated in the Battle of Köse Dağ.
+Mongols invaded Anatolia at various times, starting with the campaign of 1241–1243 that culminated in the Battle of Köse Dağ.
 Real power over Anatolia was exercised by the Mongols after the Seljuks surrendered in 1243 until the fall of the Ilkhanate in 1335.
 Because the Seljuk sultan rebelled several times, in 1255, the Mongols swept through central and eastern Anatolia.
 An Ilkhanate garrison was stationed near Ankara.
 Remains of the Mongol cultural heritage still can be seen in Turkey, including tombs of a Mongol governor and a son of Hulagu.

-By the end of the 14th century, most of Anatolia was controlled by various Anatolian beyliks due to the collapse of the Seljuk dynasty in Rum.
-The Turkmen beyliks were under the control of the Mongols through declining Seljuk sultans.
+By the end of the 14th century, most of Anatolia was controlled by various beyliks due to the collapse of the Seljuk dynasty in Rum.
+The Turkmen beyliks were under the control of the Mongols through the declining Seljuk sultans.
 The Beyliks did not mint coins in the names of their own leaders while they remained under the suzerainty of the Ilkhanids.
 The Ottoman ruler Osman I was the first Turkish ruler who minted coins in his own name in the 1320s.
 Since the minting of coins was a prerogative accorded in Islamic practice only to be a sovereign, it can be considered that the Ottomans became independent of the Mongol Khans.

 Early relations

 Map showing the partition of the Byzantine Empire into the Latin Empire, Empire of Nicaea and Despotate of Epirus before the Mongol conquest.

 In the 12th century, the Byzantine Empire reasserted control in Western and Northern Anatolia.
 After the sack of Constantinople in 1204 by Latin Crusaders, two Byzantine successor states were established: the Empire of Nicaea, and the Despotate of Epirus.
 A third one, the Empire of Trebizond was created a few weeks before the sack of Constantinople by Alexios I of Trebizond.
-Of these three successor states, Trebizond and Nicaea stood near the Mongolian Empire.
+Of these three successor states, Trebizond and Nicaea stood close to the Mongol Empire.
 Control of Anatolia was then split between the Greek states and the Seljuk Sultanate of Rum, with the Byzantine holdings gradually being reduced.

-The Mongol Empire conquered Persia in 1230; Chormaqan became military governor.
+The Mongol Empire conquered Persia in 1230, and Chormaqan became its military governor.
 There were then no hostilities with the Seljuk Turks.
 Kayqubad I and his immediate successor Kaykhusraw II swore an oath of vassalage with the payment of at least token tribute to the Great Khan Ögedei. Ögedei died in 1241, and Kaykhusraw took the opportunity to repudiate his vassalage, believing he was strong enough to resist the Mongols.
 Chormaqan's successor Baiju summoned him to renew his submission: go to Mongolia in person, give hostages, and accept a Mongol darughachi.
 When the Sultan refused, Baiju declared war.
 The Seljuks invaded the Kingdom of Georgia, vassal of the Mongol Empire.